 $210 for 2 hours

-$180 per hour if held at my regular sites.
+$190 if held at my regular sites.
 Travel time can be negotiated if we do it elsewhere.

-Please note: Eco-therapy sessions are preceded by at least 3 sessions in my clinic, possibly more.
+Please note: Eco-therapy sessions are usually preceded by at least 3 sessions in my clinic, possibly more.
 Before heading outdoors, we need to form a therapy relationship and to have mutual agreements in place about how to do sessions outdoors.
 It's important to set it up well so that safety, care and support are well considered.
 Going slow, is going fast.